 We all self sabotage at some point in our lives, we are only human after all.
 By simplifying our goals, practicing self compassion, being mindful of our thoughts and actions, creating positive constructive habits, and by spending some time on getting to know ourselves and our core beliefs, hopefully we can all stop shooting ourselves in the foot, and achieve our goals together.

 If you are really struggling with self sabotage, you do not have to do this alone.
-There are professionals available that could help you find tools that work for you as an individual to create more positive thoughts and beliefs about our own worthiness to suceed.
+There are professionals available that could help you find tools that work for you as an individual.
+To help you create more positive thoughts and beliefs about our own worthiness to succeed.

-I would love to hear from you in the coments below about any of your own destructive behaviours and how you conquered your self sabotage.
+I would love to hear from you in the comments below about any of your own destructive behaviours.
+As well as how you conquered your self sabotage.
 If you like what you have read, subscribe with your email below the comments section and lets connect on social media!